Acne Vulgaris

 Most prescription branded topical medications are very expensive.

-• Keratinolytic agents (α-hydroxy acids, salicylic acid, topical retinoids, azelaic acid) (Side effects include dryness, erythema, and scaling; start with lower strength or alternate day Rx; increase as tolerated.)
+• Keratinolytic agents (α-hydroxy acids, salicylic acid, topical retinoids, azelaic acid) (Side effects include dryness, erythema, and scaling; start with lower strength or alternate day Rx, increase as tolerated.)

-• Tretinoin (Retin-A, Retin-A Micro, Avita, Atralin) varying strengths and formulations: wash skin; let skin dry 30 minutes before application to reduce irritation.
+• Tretinoin (Retin-A, Retin-A Micro, Avita, Atralin) varying strengths and formulations: wash skin; let skin dry for 30 minutes before application to reduce irritation.
 Apply pea-sized dose at bedtime.

 • Retin-A Micro, Atralin, and Avita are less irritating and stable with BP.

-• May cause an initial flare of lesions; may be eased by every other day application for first 2 to 4 weeks
+• May cause an initial flare of lesions; may be eased by every other day application for the first 2 to 4 weeks

 • Avoid in pregnant and lactating women.